AvtsVivek/AzureWithTerraform/iac/2901000-migrate-state-to-tf-cloud-rg/ReadMe.md

 ## Summary

-- This exercise is a simple CLI driven workflow.
+- This exercise will make you familiar with the CLI driven workflow and how tfstate can be migrated.

 - The resources are created on Azure by Terraform.